Macquarie Fields

 Macquarie Fields is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Macquarie Fields' housing structure, as per the latest Census, consisted of 70.6% houses and 29.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 78.5% houses and 21.5% other dwellings.
-Home ownership in Macquarie Fields was at 22.1%, with mortgaged dwellings at 34.4% and rented ones at 43.6%.
-The median monthly mortgage repayment was $1,800, lower than Sydney metro's $2,100, and the median weekly rent was $340, compared to Sydney metro's $380.
-Nationally, Macquarie Fields' mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.
+Macquarie Fields' dwelling structure, as per the latest Census, consisted of 70.6% houses and 29.3% other dwellings (semi-detached, apartments, 'other').
+In comparison, Sydney metro had 78.5% houses and 21.5% other dwellings.
+Home ownership in Macquarie Fields was 22.1%, with mortgaged dwellings at 34.4% and rented ones at 43.6%.
+The median monthly mortgage repayment was $1,800, below Sydney metro's average of $2,100.
+Median weekly rent in Macquarie Fields was $340, compared to Sydney metro's $380.
+Nationally, Macquarie Fields' mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing